Mill City Museum

+Mill City Museum is a museum in Minneapolis, Minnesota, United States.
+It is affiliated with the Minnesota Historical Society.

-Mill City Museum is located in the ruins of the Washburn "A" Mill next to Mill Ruins Park on the banks of the Mississippi River in Minneapolis.
-The museum, an entity of the Minnesota Historical Society that opened in 2003, focuses on the founding and growth of Minneapolis, especially flour milling and the other industries that used hydropower from Saint Anthony Falls.
+The museum is located in the ruins of the Washburn "A" Mill next to Mill Ruins Park on the banks of the Mississippi River in Minneapolis.
+The museum, opened in 2003, focuses on the founding and growth of Minneapolis, especially flour milling and the other industries that used hydropower from Saint Anthony Falls.
 The mill complex that the museum is within, dates from the 1870s and is listed on the National Register of Historic Places.
 It is also part of the St. Anthony Falls Historic District and within the Mississippi National River and Recreation Area.

 Exhibits

 The museum features exhibits about the history of Minneapolis, flour milling machinery, a water lab and a baking lab.
 The centerpiece of the exhibit is the multistory Flour Tower, where visitors sit in the cab of a freight elevator and are taken to different floors of the building, each designed to look like a floor in a working flour mill.
 Voices of people who worked in the Washburn A Mill are heard throughout the show.
 Visitors exit on the 8th floor, where extant equipment is interpreted by staff, and are then led to the ninth-floor observation deck to view St. Anthony Falls.

 The Gold Medal Flour sign still shines at night atop the adjoining grain elevator.
 Across the river, the Washburn A Mill's former competitor, the Pillsbury A Mill, is topped with a sign reading "Pillsbury's Best Flour."